A deep learning approach for focal-plane wavefront sensing using vortex phase diversity

-\abstract {The performance of high-contrast imaging instruments is limited by wavefront errors, in particular by non-common path aberrations (NCPA).
-Focal-plane wavefront sensing (FPWFS) is appropriate to handle NCPA because it measures the aberration where it matters the most, i.e., at the science focal plane.
-Phase retrieval from focal-plane images results nonetheless in a sign ambiguity for even modes of the pupil-plane phase.} {The phase diversity methods currently used to solve the sign ambiguity tend to reduce the science duty cycle, i.e., the fraction of observing time dedicated to science.
-In this work, we explore how we can combine the phase diversity provided by a vortex coronagraph with modern deep learning techniques to perform efficient FPWFS without losing observing time.} {We apply the state-of-the-art convolutional neural network EfficientNet-B4 to infer phase aberrations from simulated focal-plane images.
-The two cases of scalar and vector vortex coronagraphs (SVC and VVC) are considered, respectively using a single post-coronagraphic PSF or two PSFs obtained by splitting the circular polarization states.} {The sign ambiguity is properly lifted in both cases even at low signal-to-noise ratios (S/N).
-Using either the SVC or the VVC, we reach very similar performance compared to using phase diversity with a defocused PSF, except for high levels of aberrations where the SVC slightly underperforms compared to the other approaches.
+\abstract {The performance of high-contrast imaging instruments is limited by wavefront errors, in particular by non-common path aberrations (NCPAs).
+Focal-plane wavefront sensing (FPWFS) is appropriate to handle NCPAs because it measures the aberration where it matters the most, that is to say at the science focal plane.
+Phase retrieval from focal-plane images results, nonetheless, in a sign ambiguity for even modes of the pupil-plane phase.} {The phase diversity methods currently used to solve the sign ambiguity tend to reduce the science duty cycle, that is, the fraction of observing time dedicated to science.
+In this work, we explore how we can combine the phase diversity provided by a vortex coronagraph with modern deep learning techniques to perform efficient FPWFS without losing observing time.} {We applied the state-of-the-art convolutional neural network EfficientNet-B4 to infer phase aberrations from simulated focal-plane images.
+The two cases of scalar and vector vortex coronagraphs (SVC and VVC) were considered using a single post-coronagraphic point spread function (PSF) or two PSFs obtained by splitting the circular polarization states, respectively.} {The sign ambiguity has been properly lifted in both cases even at low signal-to-noise ratios (S/Ns).
+Using either the SVC or the VVC, we have reached a very similar performance compared to using phase diversity with a defocused PSF, except for high levels of aberrations where the SVC slightly underperforms compared to the other approaches.
 The models finally show great robustness when trained on data with a wide range of wavefront errors and noise levels.} {The proposed FPWFS technique provides a 100\% science duty cycle for instruments using a vortex coronagraph and does not require any additional hardware in the case of the SVC.}

 \keywords{Techniques: high angular resolution -- Techniques: image processing }